Turnip-Labs/bta-halplibe/README.md

 - Minecraft Development plugin (Optional, but highly recommended)

 ## Setup instructions
-Follow the setup instructions on [the minimal mod](https://github.com/Turnip-Labs/bta-minimal-mod) GitHub page.
+Follow the setup instructions on [the example mod](https://github.com/Turnip-Labs/bta-example-mod) GitHub page.

 ## How to include HalpLibe in a project
 Add this in your `build.gradle`: